Printed on 6/29/2026

 Disclaimer: This tool is for educational and informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about your health.

-Calculate corrected sodium level for hyperglycemia using the Katz formula.
-Essential for evaluating true sodium status in patients with elevated glucose.
+Calculate corrected sodium for hyperglycemia using the Katz formula to estimate true sodium status in DKA, HHS, and severe stress hyperglycemia.